Medghyne Calonge Examines the Key Differences Between Mediation and Arbitration

 Brief Overview of Mediation

 Mediation is a process for people who are experiencing disagreements and disputes to talk about their problems and concerns and to make decisions about the dispute with the help of a mediator.
-According to Medghyne Calonge, the mediator is a neutral third person that facilitates the resolution process in an informal and non-adversarial manner intending to assist the disputing parties to reach a jointly voluntary agreement.
-Medghyne Calonge also shared that in mediation the disputing parties hold the decision-making power as the main role of the mediator is to assist the parties to identify their issues and explore various settlement options.
+According to Medghyne Calonge, the mediator is a neutral third person that facilitates the resolution process in an informal and non adversarial manner with the goal of assisting the disputing parties reach a jointly voluntary agreement.
+Medghyne Calonge also shared that in mediation the disputing parties hold the decision-making power as the main role of the mediator is to assist the parties identify their issues and explore various settlement options.

 Brief Overview of Arbitration

-Arbitration is a process where people who are experiencing disagreements and disputes present their arguments and facts in front of an arbitrator or an arbitration panel intending to attain a victorious no-fault decision.
+Arbitration is a process where people who are experiencing disagreements and disputes presents their arguments and facts in front of an arbitrator or an arbitration panel with the intention of attaining a victorious no-fault decision.
 According to Medghyne Calonge, anyone who agrees to enter the arbitration process will give the arbitrator full power to decide how the case will be settled.
 The arbitrator considers all facts and arguments presented by the parties and then declares a final decision.
 Medghyne Calonge also shared that arbitration is an adversarial process focused on fault and the outcome usually results in a win or lose kind of situation.

 Medghyne Calonge Discusses When To Use Which Option